 Diocesan workers have an obligation to promote the safety, welfare and wellbeing of children.
-Part of this obligation is to provide all reasonable co-operation and support to investigations conducted within the Diocese, and external statutory investigations including NSW Police Force or the Department of Family and Community Services (FaCS).
+Part of this obligation is to provide all reasonable co-operation and support to administrative inquiries conducted within the Diocese, and external statutory investigations including NSW Police Force or the Department of Community and Justice (DCJ).

 The Diocese takes any allegation of misconduct or abusive conduct towards a child as unacceptable.